Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/css-grid/index.md

 }
 </code></pre>

-Notice the repetition?
-There is a short hand when both top/bottom AND right/left share the same values.
-This code can be re written as follows: `2rem auto`.
-It will be written this way in following slides.
+- Notice the repetition?

+- There is a short hand when both top/bottom AND right/left share the same values.

+- Rewrite your code as follows: `2rem auto`.

+- It will be written this way in following slides.
 Ok, back to actual grid syntax.

 ## Grid Columns

-So as you can see, grid layout on its own does nothing for your content.
-This is because by default your grid is set to have only one column and one row.
-So this essentially leaves your content looking like it's still displayed as block level elements.
-Let's add another column:
+- So as you can see, grid layout on its own does nothing for your content.

+- This is because by default your grid is set to have only one column and one row.

+- So this essentially leaves your content looking like it's still displayed as block level elements.

+- Let's add another column

+- Add the following code to your styleTwo.css page.

+- Select save all, then select Google Chrome.

 ```css
 .container {